SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Fluttershy in a determined tone, asked, "When can we practice?"

 "How about tomorrow?
-We probably shouldn't spend all night in Pinkie's bathroom; they'll probably wonder where we went."
+We shouldn't spend all night in Pinkie's bathroom; they'll probably wonder where we went."

 "Sounds good, and Rarity?"